Visions-Nicolas/Dataspace-assistant/README.md

 ## 💬 Chat

 Once the embedding has been run the `/chat` routes can be used.
-Currently only one model can be used.

 The routes can be used this way: